 Amazon looks at sales volume and other metrics to find businesses that are a good fit for the program.
 Many borrowers mention getting their first offer from Amazon Lending a year after setting up their Amazon shop.

-Many former borrowers say they set up biweekly payments for easier repayments.
+Payments are deducted automatically every month, and you can choose biweekly repayments to lower the cost of interest.
 Amazon doesn’t appear to charge prepayment penalties, meaning you can save on interest by repaying your loan early.
 If you fail to repay your loan, Amazon may seize your inventory or future sales to cover the outstanding balance.

 Because payments are automatic, keep a close eye on your seller account and loan balance.
 If you notice anything off or have questions, reach out to Amazon Lending as soon as possible.